cwendorf/BASE/README.md

-# EASE

-## Estimation Approach to Statistics with Excel
+# EASE: Estimation Approach to Statistics with Excel